 Labeling yourself or others can be a problematic distortion.
-For instance, if you dropped a glass, and it broke, you might think of yourself as a “clumsy oaf.”
-Then, you might avoid trying anything that requires manual dexterity.
+For instance, if you dropped a glass and it broke, you might think of yourself as "clumsy."
+Afterward, you might avoid trying anything that requires manual dexterity.

 “It’s All My Fault”

 Personalization is a distortion in which you experience disappointments personally or blame yourself irrationally.
 If you’re having this thought problem, you might think you’re to blame anytime anyone around you is upset.